The Marvelous Land Of Oz

 pumpkin head, and began tearing it away and flying off with it, only

-drop, straw by straw into the great gulf beneath.
+let it drop, straw by straw into the great gulf beneath.

 The